|AAMC MD-PhD Summer Undergraduate Research Programs||

 Provides U.S. graduate students the opportunity to add an important international and language component to their graduate education through specialization in area study, language study, or increased language proficiency.

-Award Value: Up to $24,000 for overseas study.
+Award Value: Up to $25,000 for overseas study of a less commonly taught language in a non-English speaking country.
 Some funding available for domestic language study to supplement overseas component, for a maximum overseas and domestic program value of $30,000.

 |Boren Undergraduate Scholarship||